ADA/Reasonable Accommodations for Students with Disabilities

 - Extended time for testing and assessments (time-and-one-half or double time)

-- Provision of alternate print or presentation formats (e.g. , books in electronic file, enlarged print, Braille) Additional information and application by the student is required to obtain publisher’s files in electronic format.
-Publishers require that the student be registered for the course, provide proof that the textbook has been purchased and certification that any electronic file provided will be used by that student for the course indicated.
-When an electronic format of the text is available for public purchase or rental, it is expected that the student will purchase this alternate format.
+- Provision of alternate print or presentation formats (e.g., books in, enlarged print, Braille).
+Additional information and application by the student is required to obtain publisher’s files in electronic format.
+Publishers require that the student be registered for the course, provide proof that the textbook has been purchased and certification that any electronic file provided will be used by that student for the course indicated Students with print-based disabilities should purchase the e-version of the textbook if available.
+If an e-version is not available, such students should make a request 6-8 weeks prior to the start of the term, since the request must be sent to individual publishers.

-- If a student submits a request for an extension of the due date for a project or other assignment and the documentation specifically addresses the functional limitations which create barriers to access, the Disability Services Coordinator will review the essential elements and requirements of the course with the appropriate program director to determine if an extension is reasonable or whether it would fundamentally alter the validity of the course.
+- Extension of Due Date: If a student submits a request for an extension of the due date for a project or other assignment and the documentation specifically addresses the functional limitations which create barriers to access, the Executive director of Accessibility Services will review the essential elements and requirements of the course with the appropriate program director to determine if an extension is reasonable or whether it would fundamentally alter the validity of the course.

 Accommodations for the Clinical Performance in Nursing Examination (CPNE)

 All students must be able to safely care for hospitalized adult and pediatric patients, addressing their physical needs (including mobility) and psychological needs.
-Students are expected to satisfy the Technical Standards for the School of Nursing associate degree programs.
-Students may access and review the technical standards in their catalog or online.
+Students are expected to satisfy the Technical Standard for the School of Nursing associate degree programs.
+Students may access and review the technical standards in their online catalog.
 Where appropriate, accommodations for the CPNE may include but are not limited to:

 - Use of an amplified stethoscope